-Preservice teachers entering the Master of Teaching (Primary) program are at the start of a developmental continuum.
-EDUC7530 provides their first in-school supervised professional experience.
-As professional knowledge and skills develop, they will be able to progress from observation of practice through the experience of closely supervised teaching practice in EDUC7535 to the level of consultative and collaborative practice appropriate to the roles and responsibilities of a beginning teacher in EDUC7540.
+Preservice teachers entering the Bachelor of Education (Secondary) dual degree program are at the start of a developmental continuum.
+Across years 1-2 of the program, EDUC2049 and EDUC3701 provide embedded field experience opportunities for students to observe early in their program teaching and learning in a high school context.
+These field experience components provide the foundations for the introduction of assessed and supervised professional experience which occurs initially through a 10-day block in EDUC3099.
+As professional knowledge and skills develop, they will be able to progress from observation of practice through the experience of closely supervised teaching practice in EDUC4615 to the level of consultative and collaborative practice appropriate to the roles and responsibilities of a beginning teacher in EDUC4625.
 Strong emphasis is placed on classroom practice with placements designed to provide the opportunities for the development of the specific knowledge and skills required of a beginning teacher.
-Preservice teachers will be given an opportunity to demonstrate that they have reached the required level of professional competence during EDUC7540.
+Preservice teachers will be given an opportunity to demonstrate that they have reached the required level of professional competence during EDUC4625.
 All placements are supported by a team of university facilitators, whose role is to liaise, visit, observe practice, and support the preservice teachers and school-based mentors.
-By the culminating professional experience course preservice teachers will have had the opportunity across the Master of Teaching (Primary) program to develop in all 37 focus areas within the Australian Professional standards for Teachers at the Graduate standard.
+By the culminating professional experience course preservice teachers will have had the opportunity across the Bachelor of Education (Secondary) dual degree program to develop in all 37 focus areas within the Australian Professional standards for Teachers at the Graduate standard.